Gravydigger/blog/src/content/post/arch-install/index.md

 # bootctl install
 ```

 But we're not done yet.
 We still need to configure our boot partition.
-Copy the follow text into `/boot/loader/loader.conf` (make sure you only use spaces, tabs won't work!):
+Copy the following text into `/boot/loader/loader.conf` (make sure you only use spaces, tabs won't work!):

 ```
 default      arch.conf